 The Japanese sword has long been appreciated both as a weapon and as an object of art.
-No culture, besides the Japanese, has developed the sword to such a level of technological excellence, or raised it to such a position of spiritual importance.
-As a cutting weapon, the fully developed curved sword of the samurai was uniquely effective.
+Only in Japanese culture has the sword been developed to such a level of technological excellence and spiritual importance.
+As a cutting weapon, the fully developed curved katana, or samurai sword, of the samurai warrior was uniquely effective.
 As a cultural object, it offers invaluable insights into the social and spiritual history of the Japanese people.

-Cutting Edge offers a fascinating introduction to the design, manufacture, and collecting of these Japanese weapons.
-It covers the development of sword designs, traditional forging methods, regional variations in style, and signature works by legendary craftsmen, and includes hundreds of photos, with 16 pages in full color.
+Cutting Edge: Japanese Swords in the British Museum offers a fascinating introduction to the design, manufacture and collecting of these Japanese weapons.
+It covers the development of sword art and designs, traditional forging methods, regional variations in style and signature works by legendary craftsmen.
+Includes hundreds of photos with 16 pages in full color.